ybalkind/davidklaing.github.io/best-of.md

 ## Top 10 most-liked tweets

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">“Ways to decommodify yourself:

+- no side projects
+- no diligent note-taking
+- stop tracking your habits
+- stop trying to produce content
+- spend more time with loved ones
+- throw away your list of Great Books that you think will make you an Educated Person, and just read for fun”</p>&mdash; David Laing (@davidklaing) <a href="https://twitter.com/davidklaing/status/1234746395610898432">March 3, 2029</a></blockquote>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">“Restored video footage of the streets of Paris from the early 1900s. 🤯 Incroyable! https://twitter.com/i/status/1183022305867378689/video/1”</p>&mdash; David Laing (@davidklaing) <a href="https://twitter.com/davidklaing/status/1183022305867378689">October 12, 2019</a></blockquote>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">“1 like = 1 way to become a tiny bit better at chess (if you're a beginner)”</p>&mdash; David Laing (@davidklaing) <a href="https://twitter.com/davidklaing/status/1206117217911205888">December 15, 2019</a></blockquote>